Generic Name: aprepitant (a-PRE-pi-tant)

 - Use aprepitant with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using aprepitant while you are pregnant.
-It is not known if aprepitant is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking aprepitant.

 Possible side effects of aprepitant: